July 13

 How Much Does SoundExchange Pay?

-The current "2020 Monthly Liability" for stations is $.0018 per performance if it's not a subscription station and $.0024 if it is a subscription station.
+The amount of money paid out is based on the revenue of the service playing the music.
+For instance, the 2020 Monthly Liability for stations was $.0018 per performance if it's not a subscription station and $.0024 if it is a subscription station.
 SiriusXM has its own specific agreement, currently paying 15.5% of gross revenues.
 Bars and retail establishments that stream music to their patrons also have their own rates (currently 12.75% of annual gross proceeds plus a $20,000 annual fee).

 How Do I Get My Money?